The Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”)

 The Inheritance (Provision for Family and Dependants) Act 1975, to give it its full title, provides a mechanism to strike a balance between testamentary freedom and financial need for those who may be vulnerable or financially dependent upon the person who has died.

-The Act only applies where the person died living in England or Wales.
+The Act applies only where the person died in England or Wales.

 The Act gives the Courts in England and Wales limited powers to interfere with a Will (or the consequences of the Intestacy Rules, where there is no Will) if it is proved that it has made unreasonable (or no) financial provision from the estate for certain defined categories of people.